muhrin/muhrin.github.io/index.md

 [![Documentation](https://readthedocs.org/projects/kiwipy/badge/?version=latest)](https://kiwipy.readthedocs.io/en/latest/?badge=latest&style=flat-square)
 [![paper](https://joss.theoj.org/papers/10.21105/joss.02351/status.svg)](https://doi.org/10.21105/joss.02351)

 KiwiPy is a high-level client for RabbitMQ.
-It takes the pain out of creating robust message queues which are any essential part of any automated scientific workflow.
+It takes the pain out of creating robust message queues which are an essential part of any automated scientific workflow.
 Lost your connection the supercomputer?
 Laptop crashed whilst running a long, multi-step, workflow?
-Need to launch 10k and be certain that they all complete?
+Need to launch 10k processes and be certain that they all complete?
 KiwiPy takes care of all this and more, with a minimal learning curve.

 <img src="http://www.aiida.net/wp-content/uploads/2013/08/aiida-logo2.png" width="128" alt="AiiDA">